AberystwythSystemsBiology/DIMEdb/README.md

-# MB-DB: MetaBolomic DataBase
+# DIMEdb: Direct Infusion Metabolite Database

 ## Installation

 These instructions are written for Ubuntu 16.04.
-If you require any platform-specific assistance in setting MB-DB up, please feel free to [open an issue](https://github.com/KeironO/MB-DB/issues).
+If you require any platform-specific assistance in setting DIMEdb up, please feel free to [open an issue](https://github.com/KeironO/DIMEdb/issues).

 ### MongoDB